fuglaro/filet-cloud/README.md

 * Tag easily deployable release for others, with wide cross compiling ARM/x86/x64/RISC-V Linux/LinuxStaticMusl/Mac/Windows.
 Must have a 1.0.0
 * Add to xtermjs tools list.

-# Wishlist for Future Work
+# Wish List for Future Work
 * Improve EasyMDE enabling a simpler integration, better parsing so images and links inside literals aren't resolved, add link and image manipulation via callbacks, and fix its bug when deactivating the preview button on refresh.
 Perhaps write a new simpler MDE renderer with WASM (filet-web-mde).
 * Make as a Progressive Web App (PWA).
 * Active folder plugin for generating a photo album by making collection of markdown files for all photos in a folder.